-The peace offering was done “to make restitution” with God and man (Ex.
-22:5; Ps.
-50:14).
-The Lord called the Israelites to celebrate the fact that they have received peace with Him and that their sins were forgiven and were granted favor with God.
+A peace offering was done “to make restitution” with God and man (Exodus 22:5; Psalms 50:14).
+The Lord called the Israelites to celebrate the fact that they have received peace with Him and that their sins were forgiven and were granted favor with Him.
 These were times of joy and thankfulness, after clearing all misdeeds and making things right.

-During these feasts a meal was offered in the court of the congregation on the sanctuary grounds.
+During these feasts and presenting peace offerings a meal was offered in the court of the congregation on the sanctuary grounds.
 This meal was done after a sin offering and a burnt offering were carried out.
 After the blood of the sacrifice has been sprinkled, and atonement had been made, people rejoiced in the forgiveness and justification they received from the Lord.

 In His service,